Radiation Therapy for Breast Cancer

 Radiation passes through your skin.
 It can become red, swollen, warm, and sensitive -- as if you had a sunburn.
 It may peel or become moist and tender.
 Depending on the dose, you may lose hair or sweat less where you've been treated with radiation.

-These skin reactions are common and temporary -- they will usually go away gradually in four to six weeks after your last treatment.
-If you see skin changes outside the treated area, tell your doctor or primary nurse.
+These skin reactions are common and temporary.
+They will usually go away gradually in 4 to 6 weeks after your last treatment.
+If you see skin changes outside the treated area, tell your doctor or nurse.

-Long-term side effects can last up to a year or longer after treatment.
+Long-term side effects can last beyond a year after treatment.
 They may include a slight darkening of the skin, enlarged pores on the breast, more or less sensitive skin, a thickening of breast tissue or skin, and a change in the size of the breast.